helium/HIP/0067-trust-score.md

 # Summary
 [summary]: #summary

 There is no single way to determine whether a hotspot is spoofing.
-This HIP looks at several types of data that are typically looked at when looking for spoofers and combines them into a score, the Trust Score, which is supposedly designed to tell how likely a hotspot is to be spoofing, in order for them to be manually added to the denylist later.
+This HIP therefore looks at several types of data that are typically looked at when looking for spoofers and combines them into a score, the Trust Score, which is designed to tell how likely a hotspot is to be spoofing, in order for them to be manually added to the denylist later.

 The HIP doesn't make any automatic additions to the denylist, nor does it invalidate witnesses that it deems to be spoofing ; it only attributes a Trust Score to each hotspot.